kantuni/missing-semester/lecture1.md

 > 7\.
 Run the command by explicitly starting the `sh` interpreter, and giving it the file `semester` as the first argument, i.e. `sh semester`.
 Why does this work, while `./semester` didn’t?

 - with `sh`, you're running a program that will interpret the lines in your script just as if you would have typed them on the interactive prompt of the terminal.
-The file doesn't need to be executable.
+The script doesn't need to be executable.
 - with `./` you're making a shortcut assuming that the script is just right here in the current directory you're sitting in AND it will be executable.

 Source: https://askubuntu.com/a/22948